amabowilli/Migrate_groups_to_Cloud/readme.md

 This tool is written to allow the mirroring of groups, their user membership and their permissions, from Bitbucket Server/DC to Bitbucket Cloud.
 It is intended that you first migrate your repositories and users via the [Bitbucket Cloud migration assistant](https://www.atlassian.com/software/bitbucket/migration-assistant) (aka "BCMA") as this will ensure your repos and users exist before this tool can be effectively used.

 ## How to Use
-Rename or copy the "env_template.py" file to "env.py" and populate all fields
+Rename or copy the "env_template.py" file to "env.py" and populate all fields.

-Configure python virtual environment and install package dependencies with:
+Configure python virtual environment and install package dependencies with the follow commands:

         python3 -m venv venv
         source venv/Scripts/activate  # If using gitbash on Windows source venv/bin/activate      # If on linux/mac
         pip3 install -r requirements.txt

-Run script with:
+Run script with python 3.6+ via:

         python3 mirror_group_permissions.py